AdobeDocs/workfront.nl-NL/help/quicksilver/planning/records/create-wf-objects-using-planning-automations.md

 <!-- if they give access to use the automation to people with LESS than Manage permissions to a workspace, split this article in two: the Configure section should be for admins and the "Use a Workfront Planning automation to create an object" should be for all other users-->

-<span class="preview"> de benadrukte informatie op deze pagina verwijst naar functionaliteit nog niet algemeen beschikbaar.
+<span class="preview"> de informatie op deze pagina verwijst naar functionaliteit nog niet algemeen beschikbaar.
 Deze optie is alleen beschikbaar in de voorvertoningsomgeving voor alle klanten.
 Na de maandelijkse versies aan Productie, zijn de zelfde eigenschappen ook beschikbaar in het milieu van de Productie voor klanten die snelle versies toeliet. </span>

 <span class="preview"> voor informatie over snelle versies, zie [ snelle versies voor uw organisatie ](/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md) toelaten of onbruikbaar maken. </span>